-When a job is moved in storage, MTR suspends all user program activity at the control point, waits for all PPUs assigned to the control point to clear their field access flags, and then starts the system routine that moves the job.
-When the move is complete, the reference address of the job is modified and job activity resumes.
-The job itself is not affected by this change in location.
-Since all program locations are relative to the beginning of the job field length, only the RA address in system tables needs to be changed when the job is moved.
+When a job is moved in storage, the monitor routine (MTR) suspends all user program activity at the control point, waits for all peripheral processor units (PPUs) assigned to the control point to clear their field access flags, and then starts the system routine that moves the job.
+When the move is complete, the reference address of the job is modified, and job activity resumes.
+The job is not affected by this change in location.
+Since all program locations are relative to the beginning of the job field length, only the reference address (RA) in system tables needs to be changed when the job is moved.